stevencampbell368/stevencampbell368/README.md

 </p>
 </p>

-<p>Welcome to my cybersecurity portfolio!
-Here, you'll find a showcase of various tasks and projects I've completed, with more to come.<p>
+Welcome to my cybersecurity portfolio!
+Here, you'll find a showcase of various tasks and projects I've completed, with more to come.

+I'm committed to staying updated on the latest cybersecurity trends.
+I regularly listen to cyber podcasts, follow industry professionals, and take online courses like the Google Cybersecurity Professional Certificate.
+As of July 2024, I'm preparing for the CompTIA Security+ certification.